 Employers in North Carolina may not inquire about or require an applicant to disclose information concerning any arrest, criminal charge, or criminal conviction of the applicant that has been expunged at any point in the hiring process.

-Mineral: North Carolina Background Checks*
+Mineral*: North Carolina Applicant and Employee Screening

 North Carolina Legislation: GS § 15A-153.
 Effect of Expunction